How Much of Your Income Should Go to Mortgage Payments?

 What Percentage of Your Income Should Go to Your Mortgage Payment?

-There is no golden rule, or one size fits all solution to how much of your income should go towards your mortgage payment.
+There is no golden rule or ‘one size fits all’ solution to how much of your income should go towards your mortgage payment.

-Typically, the advice is to buy a property you can easily afford and not worry about the monthly mortgage payments.
-In most cases, buyers opt to buy properties closer to their affordability calculation – commonly known as living to your means.
+In reality, however, most buyers opt to buy properties closer to their affordability calculation – commonly known as living to your means.

 28% Rule